Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 	></span>
 ~~~

 This directive is an example of arrtibute directive.
-It is used ot modify an element within the DOM
+It is used to modify an element within the DOM.

-####ngStyle
+### ngStyle

-Similar to the ngClass directive, the ngStyle directive enables us to clean up noisy code when delaing wtih several style bindings.
+Similar to the ngClass directive, ngStyle directive enables us to clean up noisy code when dealing with multiple style bindings.

 ~~~
 <button
-	[style.backgourndColor]="canSave ? 'blue': 'grey'"
+	[style.backgroundColor]="canSave ? 'blue': 'grey'"
 	[style.color]="canSave ? 'white': 'black'"
 	[style.fontWeight]="canSave ? 'bold': 'normal'"
 >